-- Before starting the engine, check the function of the ignition circuit cut-off system according to the procedure described on page 3-18. - Never ride with the sidestand down. - 1.
-Turn the key to "ON" and make sure that the engine stop switch is set to "O".
+- Before starting the engine, check the function of the ignition circuit cut-off system according to the procedure described on page 3-10. - Never ride with the sidestand down. - Turn the key to "ON" and make sure that the engine stop switch is set to "○".

-The following warning lights and indicator lights should come on for a few seconds, then go off.
+The following warning lights and indicator light should come on for a few seconds, then go off.

-- Neutral indicator light

-- Turn signal indicator light
+- Neutral indicator light - Turn signal indicator light

-- High beam indicator light

-- Engine trouble warning light

-- Coolant temperature warning light

-- Immobilizer system indicator light

-If a warning or indicator light does not go off, see page 3-3 for the corresponding warning and indicator light circuit check.

-2. Shift the transmission into the neutral position.
+- High beam indicator light - Coolant temperature warning light - Engine trouble warning light If a warning or indicator light does not go off, see page 3-2 for the corresponding warning and indicator light circuit check. - 2.
+Shift the transmission into the neutral position.